 The Dual House was completed by VPA Architects in 2012 for two brothers living in Ahmedabad, India.
 The houses were designed to have similar appearance but each one with a special something even though they occupy the same lot.

-Because the budget wasn’t very high, the architects had to adapt without compromising the by using the exposed RCC treatment on the plastered surface in order to get a better quality of work.
+Because the budget wasn’t very high, the architects had to adapt without compromising the design by using the exposed RCC treatment on the plastered surface in order to get a better quality of work.

 The same exterior architectural language was used for both houses meaning that the interior facades are a mix of white, exposed RCC and exposed brick work.